opencord/voltha/install/BuildingTheInstaller.md

 cp ~/cord/incubator/voltha/install/ansible/ansible.cfg ~/.ansible.cfg
 ```

+Also please change the value of the `cord_home` variable in the `install/ansible/group_vars/all` to refer to the location of your cord directory.
+This is usually in your home directory but it can be anywhere so the installer can't guess at it.

 Also destroy any running voltha VM by first ensuring your config file `settings.vagrant.yaml` is set as specified above then peforming the following:

 ```